Jammu University NON CBCS Geography 1st Semester Previous Year Question Paper

 2.1 Theories Regarding Origin of the Earth

-• Nebular Hypothesis: Formation of the solar system from a rotating cloud of gas and dust.
+• Nebular Hypothesis: The solar system formed from a rotating cloud of gas and dust.

 2.2 Theory of Continental Drift